Lessons from making mistakes

 You want a nice honey after-taste?
 More carbonation honey will not do it.
 Yeast will consume all the honey no matter how much you put in.
 More honey, more carbonation.
 I found this out with Bethusela’s Lake Cabin Ale.
 I used 7.
 95 ounces instead of the recommended 6.5 ounces I used successfully in Ironman War Brew.
 (See… taking good notes is essential) I was trying to get a nice honey aftertaste, but you couldnt taste any of it.
 Bethusela’s Lake Cabin Ale foamed over in every bottle.
 Wayyy too much carbonation.
 I’m lucky to not have had a bottle explosion.

 You need to use more honey than sugar.
-I usually use 5.0 ounces of corn sugar to carbonate.
+I usually use 5.0 ounces of corn sugar to carbonate 5 gallons.
 You’ll need a tab more than that to carbonate with honey.
 6.5 is a good starting point.
+Use a priming calculator to determine exactly how much sugar you need to carbonate your beer according to the style.

 You should put yeast packets in the fridge.
 They’ll last pretty long, like a couple of months if you keep them in the fridge.
 But: Make sure you take it out and get it to room temperature before you brew or add it to a starter or warm-sanitized water.
 If it’s cold when you attempt to activate it, it won’t work as well.